 From day trips (for older campers) to water experiments to a talent show to our annual camp out (for older campers), some of the special events are Solebury School Day Camp traditions, others will be new to our veteran campers.

-New for 2020!
+New for 2021!
 Day Camp is very excited to partner with Shooting Star Archery Academy for week-long instruction in archery by certified instructors who will create amazing new lesson plans for each day!
-This activity will be for Groups 2-7, while Group 1 will have a week of special activities planned just for them.
+This activity will be for Groups 3-7, while Groups 1 and 2 will have some special activities planned just for them.

-A variety of special days culminating with our 2-day, all-camp Olympics.
-We'll end the season with a special gathering of campers and parents where we honor our oldest campers, watch a camp video, and say our goodbyes.
+A variety of special days including group matching day, dressing up as a favorite character day and a crazy hat day culminating with our 2-day, all-camp Olympics.
+We'll end the season with a special gathering of campers where we honor our oldest campers, watch a camp video, and say our goodbyes.